awslabs/aws-athena-query-federation/athena-federation-sdk/README.md

 ## Features

 * **Federated Metadata** - It is not always practical to centralize table metadata in a centralized meta-store.
 As such, this SDK allows Athena to delegate portions of its query planning to your connector in order to retrieve metadata about your data source.
-* Glue DataCatalog Support - You can optionally enable a pre-built Glue MetadataHandler in your connector which will first attempt to fetch metadata from Glue about any table being queried before given you an opportunitiy to modify or re-write the retrieved metadata.
+* **Glue DataCatalog Support** - You can optionally enable a pre-built Glue MetadataHandler in your connector which will first attempt to fetch metadata from Glue about any table being queried before given you an opportunitiy to modify or re-write the retrieved metadata.
 This can be handy when you are using a custom format it S3 or if your data source doesn't have its own source of metadata (e.g. redis).
+* **Federated UDFs** - Athena can delegate calls for batchable Scalar UDFs to your Lambda function, allowing you to write your own custom User Defined Functions.
 * **AWS Secrets Manager Integration** - If your connectors need passwords or other sensitive information, you can optionally use the SDK's built in tooling to resolve secrets.
 For example, if you have a config with a jdbc connection string you can do: "jdbc://${username}:${password}@hostname:post?options" and the SDK will automatically replace ${username} and ${password} with AWS Secrets Manager secrets of the same name.
 * **Federated Identity** - When Athena federates a query to your connector, you may want to perform Authz based on the identitiy of the entity that executed the Athena Query.
 * **Partition Pruning** - Athena will call you connector to understand how the table being queried is partitioned as well as to obtain which partitions need to be read for a given query.
 If your source supports partitioning, this give you an opportunity to use the query predicate to perform partition prunning.